Our Lady of Zeitoun: Skeptical response

 John S. Derr and Michael A. Persinger propose a possible cause of the lights themselves in Tectonic Strain Theory, the idea that the occurrence of earthquakes causes the appearance of strange lights.
-Indeed, Zeitoun did see some tectonic activity prior to the events of 1968-1971.
-Therefore, the source of the lights could have been a by-product of this seismic activity.
+Zeitoun did see some tectonic activity prior to the events of 1968–1971; therefore, the source of the lights could have been a by-product of this seismic activity.
 Appearances of the lights only at night would be possible as such lights might not be visible during daytime; however, Tectonic Strain Theory has yet to provide a mechanism for how tectonic events could cause these lights.

 Photos of the event are numerous, though sometimes inconsistent.
 Most of the photos are blurry or of poor quality, though some do seem to show the Virgin Mary regardless.
-One of them is either an illustration over a less detailed photo, or a complete illustration, depending on the source.
-The sourcing for the most popular photo is unclear, and some skeptics have mentioned inconsistencies such as the bright sunlight on the onlookers heads, while the sky looks black, or the apparition seeming translucent despite other photographs and witness testimony describing it as opaque and very bright.
+Some of them are either illustrations over a less detailed photo, or a complete illustration, depending on the source of the image.
+The sourcing for the most popular photo is unclear, and many skeptics have mentioned numerous inconsistencies such as the bright sunlight on the onlookers heads, while the sky looks black, or the apparition seeming translucent despite other photographs and witness testimony describing it as opaque and very bright.
 In Cynthia Nelson's report, she noted that many photos and pictures of the apparition were being sold in the marketplace, which could add a financial incentive for forgery.

-Skeptoid podcast produced an episode about the apparition.
-They criticized Persinger's Tectonic Strain Theory, noting that many of the so-called earthquake lights are completely explicable, such as lightning from distant storms or transformers exploding as a result of earthquake.
-They argue that the photographs are either suspiciously illustration-looking or do not show a human figure, and say that many drawings were hawked in the marketplace as souvenirs.
-The podcast concludes with a proposed explanation of the events: lights of uncertain origin were interpreted as the Virgin Mary because of societal stressors and local tradition.